elchininet/custom-sidebar/README.md

 3. As the main configuration and the extendable configuration both have an `order` option, it will be merged:
     1. Both orders have an `overview` item, so it will be merged.
 As the main config order-item has also an `order` property, it will not be extended, but as the extendable order-item has an `icon` property that doesn't exist in the main config order-item, it will be extended
     2. The `Integrations` doesn't exist in the extendable order so it will remain as it is
-    3. The `Google` extendable item doesn't exist in the main config, so it will be extended from it
+    3. The `Google` extendable item doesn't exist in the main config, so it will be extended

-The resulted main config will be:
+The resulted main config after the extending process will be:

 ```yaml
 title: Custom Title